LucasDLalande/PGLMMdredge/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of PGLMMdredge is to adaptat the `dredge` function from 'MuMIn' to phylogenetic generalized linear mixed models (`pglmm` from 'phyr').
-It generates a model selection table of models as would do the `dredge` function from 'MuMIn' with combinations (subsets) of fixed effect terms in the global model, with optional model inclusion rules.
+The goal of PGLMMdredge is to adaptat the `dredge` function from the `MuMIn` package to phylogenetic generalized linear mixed models (`pglmm` from the `phyr` package).
+It generates a model selection table of models as would do the `dredge` function from `MuMIn` with combinations (subsets) of fixed effect terms in the global model, with optional model inclusion rules.

 ## Installation

-You can install the development version of PGLMMdredge from [GitHub](https://github.com/) with:
+You can install the development version of `PGLMMdredge` from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("pak")